 Then there is the second option.
 Toothpaste in a glass jar!
 There’s one brand I know of that sells this.
 Ben&Anna!
 Before, they used to only sell toothpaste without fluoride, but since a while they also sell flavor that contains fluoride.
 If you want to buy it, pick the orange flavor or white flavor with fluoride.
 It’s vegan, cruelty free and the company supports ocean cleaning!
 It’s unfortunately not 100% zero waste.
 The packaging is all glass and aluminium, which are both 100% recyclable, expect for one piece that’s in between the lid and the glass.
 I sent Anna&Ben an e-mail to see what material that’s made out of.
 For now, this is the best option I could find.

-Ben&Anna does sell their toothpaste at Holland&Barret, Etos and Douglas, but I couldn’t find a flavor without fluoride in any of those physical store.
-That leaves to me ordering it online.
+Ben&Anna does sell their toothpaste at Holland&Barret, Etos and Douglas, but I couldn’t find this flavor without fluoride in all of their physical store.
+Only some sell it.
+That led me to order it online.
 The first time I ordered just one, to test it.
 But the second time I ordered 4 packages at once.
 This saves resources and money.
 You save money when you order it during a sale (I did when there was a sale at Douglas for 25% discount on all items) and emissions and packaging because you order more than one item (only one cardboard box is needed instead of 4 individual ones).
 I hope they’ll sell it soon at a physical store too.
 When you get it shipped at home (or at their store and then you can pick it up there), it is luckily plastic-free!